silversub/terraform/tutorials/wordpress_with_terraform_and_ansible.md

       ```
       {: pre}

-   2. Enter the user name, password, and email address of the WordPress admin user that you want to use.
+   2. Enter the user name, password, and email address of the Wordpress admin user that you want to use.
 You can also use the values that are already provided in the file.
       ```
       ...
         site_admin: "<username>"